mxahan/mxahan.github.io/_posts/2021-05-12-DNN_Architectures_Losses_Papers.md

   - This Paper:  Data-efficient image Transformers (Deit 4)

 1. Ren, S., Gao, Z., Hua, T., Xue, Z., Tian, Y., He, S., & Zhao, H. (2021).
 Co-advise: Cross inductive bias distillation. arXiv preprint arXiv:2106.12378.
+  - a novel distillation-based method to train vision transformers
+    - TP: introduce lightweight teachers with different architectural inductive biases (e.g., convolution and involution) to co-advise the student ViT
+      - cross inductive bias distillation method
+      - Solve DeiT problems
+        - the trained transformer is over-influenced by the inductive bias of the teacher CNN and mirrors CNN’s classification error
+  - Three types of architecture: CNNs, transformers, INN
+  - teacher model’s intrinsic inductive bias matters much more than its accuracy
+  - CNNs and INNs are inclined to learn texture and structure respectively
+  - convolution operator is spatial agnostic and channel-specific, while an involution kernel is shared across channels and distinct in the spatial extent.
+  - theoretically proven that the self-attention mechanism used in transformers is at least as expressive as any convolution layer.
+  - *Summary*: Figure 2

 1. Li, Duo, Jie Hu, Changhu Wang, Xiangtai Li, Qi She, Lei Zhu, Tong Zhang, and Qifeng Chen.
 "Involution: Inverting the inherence of convolution for visual recognition."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 12321-12330.
 2021.
   - inherent principles of standard convolution for vision tasks, specifically spatialagnostic and channel-specific.
+    - spatial-agnostic: guarantees the efficiency of convolution kernels by reusing them among different locations and pursues translation equivalence
+    - Channel specific: responsible for collecting diverse information encoded in different channel
   - TP: Involution: a novel atomic operation for deep neural networks by inverting the aforementioned design principles of convolution
     - Claim: Involution is a simple instantiation of the attention.
   - involution operator could be leveraged as fundamental bricks to build the new generation of neural networks for visual recognition